khudgins/documentation/agent/linux/setupEncryption.rst

 PERMISSIONS
 ~~~~~~~~~~~

-It is launched by the enStratus user and requires sudo authority for initializing the encryption.
+It is launched by the Enstratius user and requires sudo authority for initializing the encryption.

 OVERRIDES